nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 The model below shows the implementation of the `GradeTracker` that is stored under the `Module` class.
 Each `Module` can only have one `GradeTracker` which manages the assignments under that module.
-The `GradeTracker` stores a list that
+The `GradeTracker` stores a `UniqueAssignmentList` that ensures assignments within the list are not duplicates of each other.

-CAP 5 Buddy can store your past graded assignments using the grade tracker feature implemented.
-The grade tracker is an association class between the `Module` and `Assignment` classes.
-The storing and reading of assignments are done through the `assignment` commmands, such as `addassignment` which would store a new assignment with its results and `editassignment` which would edit an existing assignment.
-The viewing of assignments is done by calling the `viewmodule` command as viewing a singular assignment at a time does not provide much information.
+The list of all `GradeTracker` related features are:
+1. Add an Assignment: Adds a new assignment to the `GradeTracker`.
+2. Edit an Assignment: Edits a pre-existing assignment in the `GradeTracker`.
+3. Delete an Assignment: Deletes a pre-existing assignment in the `GradeTracker`.
+4. Add a Grade: Adds a grade for the overall

 #### Add assignment feature